illinois-ceesd/logpyle/doc/analysis.rst

 Magic refers to the usage of customized commands to operate on our mangled and non-mangled SQL queries.
 To issue a magic command, preceding it with a ``.``.
-This will issue a command to runalyzer instead of refering to a python symbol.
+This will issue a command to runalyzer instead of referring to a python symbol.

 Running the script
 ------------------